maidsafe/temp_safe_network/safe-authd/README.md

 ## Download

-The latest version of the SAFE Authenticator daemon can be downloaded from the [releases page](https://github.com/maidsafe/safe-api/releases/latest).
+The latest version of the Safe Authenticator daemon can be downloaded from the [releases page](https://github.com/maidsafe/sn_api/releases/latest).
 Once it's downloaded and unpacked, you can follow the steps in this guide by starting from the [Launching the safe-authd](#launching-the-safe-authd) section further down in this document.

-If otherwise you prefer to build the SAFE Authenticator daemon from source code, please follow the instructions in the next two section below.
+If otherwise you prefer to build the Safe Authenticator daemon from source code, please follow the instructions in the next two section below.

 ## Build